The Cat in the Window (The Bird in the Sky): Chart performance

-Released in August 1967, "The Cat in the Window..." proved a chart disappointment its No. 26 peak on the Billboard Hot 100 making it Clark's least successful US release to date.
+Released in August 1967, "The Cat in the Window..." charted at No. 26 on the Billboard Hot 100.
 In the UK "The Cat in the Window..." afforded Clark her lowest chart showing since her 1964 breakout with "Downtown" with a No. 66 peak (No. 16 in Record Mirror's Bubbling Under List for 20 September 1967).
 The single's only evident chart showing outside the US was in Australia at No. 19.

 Plans for further collaboration between Clark and Koppelman-Rubin were scrapped and the singer reunited with Hatch for the follow-up single: "The Other Man's Grass is Always Greener", which would fail to buoy her chart fortunes with a No. 31 peak.
 The twelfth of Clark's fifteen consecutive US Top 40 hits, "The Cat in the Window..." is evidently the least remembered, being the only one to register no nostalgic radio airplay as of 2011's Broadcast Marketing Research.